foam-framework/foam/about.md

     - For the web: IndexedDB and LocalStorage
     - For Node.js: MongoDB, XML files and JSON files.
     - For Google Compute Engine: Cloud Datastore (from Node.js)
-    - And a blazing-fast in-memory implementation available everywhere.
+    - For everywhere: A blazing-fast in-memory implementation.
         - Automatically builds indexes on the fly, and makes search-as-you-type easy.
     - Decorator DAOs that add extra functionality to others: logging, timing, several caching strategies.